Sidney Reilly: Travels abroad

 Police learned that the physical description of one assailant matched Rosenblum's, but he was already en route to Britain.
 His accomplice Voitek later told British intelligence officers about this incident and other dealings with Rosenblum.
 Several months prior to this murder, Rosenblum had met Ethel Lilian Boole, a young Englishwoman who was a budding writer and active in Russian émigré circles.
 The couple developed a rapport and began a sexual liaison, and he told her about his past in Russia.
 After the affair concluded, they continued to correspond.
 In 1897, Boole published The Gadfly, a critically acclaimed novel whose central character was allegedly based on Reilly's life as Rosenblum.
-In the novel, the protagonist is a bastard who feigns his suicide to escape his illegitimate past, and then voyages to South America.
+In the novel, the protagonist is an illegitimate child who feigns suicide to escape his illegitimate past and then travels to South America.
 He later returns to Europe and becomes involved with Italian anarchists and other revolutionaries.

 For decades, certain biographers had dismissed the Reilly-Boole liaison as unsubstantiated.
-However, evidence was found in 2016 among archived correspondence in the extended Boole-Hinton family confirming that a relationship transpired between Reilly and Boole around 1895 in Florence.
-There is some question of whether he was truly smitten with Boole and sincerely returned her affections, as he might have been a paid police informant reporting on her activities and those of other radicals.
+However, evidence was found in 2016 among archived correspondence in the extended Boole-Hinton family, confirming that a relationship transpired between Reilly and Boole around 1895 in Florence.
+Whether he was genuinely smitten with Boole and sincerely returned her affections or he might have been a paid police informant reporting on her activities and those of other radicals remains unknown.